 These are my questions:

 - What is our anger about?
-What feelings is the anger protecting?
+What feelings is this anger protecting?
 What resonances are there with earlier situations in your life?

 - To what extent is our anger the work of a disturbing God who is always counter-cultural?
 To what extent is this the Spirit trying to speak to the Church?